Durbin Hotel

-Durbin Hotel is a historic hotel building located at Rushville, Rush County, Indiana.
+Durbin Hotel is a historic hotel building located at Rushville, Indiana.
 It was built about 1855, and is a three-story, brick building with a two-story rear addition constructed in 1885.
 It measures 115 by 200 ft.
 It features the original central doorway with sidelights and transom and a stepped front gable facade.

 It was listed on the National Register of Historic Places in 1982.
 It is in the Rushville Commercial Historic District.